HW-VMCL/hw-vmcl.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
 My name is Hongyuan Wang (王鸿远).
-I'm a second-year M.S. student from the School of Computer Science, Beijing Institute of Technology, supervised by [Prof. Lizhi Wang](https://wang-lizhi.github.io/).
+I'm a third-year M.S. student from the School of Computer Science, Beijing Institute of Technology, supervised by [Prof. Lizhi Wang](https://wang-lizhi.github.io/).
 I received my bachelor's degree from the same school.
 I'm interested in computational photography, low-level vision, generative models, and deep learning.

 I enjoy researching the working principles of neural networks and designing neural networks that are in harmony with the characteristics of data.
 I am always fascinated by the exploration of the unknown.

 **Tips**: I will graduate in the fall of 2025, and I am looking for a job in computational photography, AIGC, or multimodal processing.

 # 🔥 News
+- *2024.11*: &nbsp;🎉🎉 I am awarded the National Scholarship.
 - *2024.09*: &nbsp; I serve as a reviewer for ICLR 2025.
 - *2024.07*: &nbsp;🎉🎉 One paper accepted by ECCV 2024.
 - *2024.03*: &nbsp; I serve as a reviewer for ACM MM 2024.